 The feature was first spotted by iDeviceHelp, who shared screenshots showing the FaceTime warning message.
 It quickly went viral as people debated whether Apple’s intentions were protective or invasive.

 Even so, many users remain skeptical.
-While on-device processing protects user privacy in theory, some argue that monitoring private calls at all even by a machine feels intrusive.
+While on-device processing protects user privacy in theory, some argue that monitoring private calls at all, even by a machine, feels intrusive.

 This isn’t the first time Apple has faced criticism over safety tools.
 In 2021, the company proposed scanning iCloud photos for child sexual abuse material.
 That plan was paused after public outcry over privacy concerns.
 Now, some fear this new FaceTime feature could start a similar controversy.